t-silvers/casskit/README.rst

      - Python
      - Yes
      - Transformers library built for natural language processing applications and its platform that allows users to share machine learning models and datasets
+   * - `SKOPS`_
+     - Python
+     - Yes
+     - a Python library helping you share your scikit-learn based models and put them in production.
+At the moment, it includes tools to easily integrate models on the Hugging Face Hub

 .. list-table:: Multi-omic data integration